TencentARC/InstantMesh/README.md

 # 💻 Training

-We provide our training code to facilatate future research.
+We provide our training code to facilitate future research.
 But we cannot provide the training dataset due to its size.
 Please refer to our [dataloader](src/data/objaverse.py) for more details.

 To train the sparse-view reconstruction models, please run:
 ```bash